hashicorp/katakoda/consul-secure-acl-vault/step5.md

-You can verify the Consul server started correctly by checking the logs.
+You can verify that the Consul server started correctly by checking the logs.

 `cat ~/log/consul.log`{{execute T1}}